Installing with Python

 - Install Visual Studio 2022 (Community Edition works fine.)

-- Using the Visual Studio installer, in the Workloads tab make sure to check at least “Desktop development with C++” and the VS 2019 C++ x64/x86 build tools in the Installation details optional settings on the right side.
+- Using the Visual Studio installer, in the Workloads tab make sure to check at least “Desktop development with C++” the VS 2019 C++ x64/x86 build tools, and Windows 10/11 SDK in the Installation details optional settings on the right side.

-You should now be able install the PST dependencies with:
+You can now try installing the PST dependencies with:

 pip install 'mailbagit[pst]'

-If you have trouble installing the PST dependencies on Windows, try using the Windows executables.
+If you still have trouble installing the PST dependencies on Windows, try using the Docker install or Windows executables.

 Using the Mailbagit Graphical User Interface (GUI)